rubenhortas/awesome-htb-widget/README.md

 # awesome htb widget
-A simple widget to show the ips of your vpn interface and your target machine while you are playing in [hack the box](https://app.hackthebox.com/)
+A simple widget to show the IPs of your VPN interface and your target machine while you are playing in [hack the box](https://app.hackthebox.com/)
+It's also good to see the IP of your VPN interface (and) if the interface is up.

 ## Screenshots
 ![Screenshot target on](https://github.com/rubenhortas/awesome-htb-widget/blob/main/screenshots/target_on_screenshot.jpg)